MattStockton/MattStockton.github.io/work-with-me.markdown

 **Deliverables:** Deployed AI/ML solutions, proof of concepts, functional models, and comprehensive documentation<br/>
 **Ideal for:** Companies ready to implement AI projects with expert guidance<br/>
-**Pricing:** Starting at $30k for smaller projects.
-Larger implementations and enterprise-scale solutions are priced based on scope.

 ---